mkprojec/ubuntu-xfce4-android/README.md

 groups: cannot find name for group ID 50305
 ```

-You can simply add group with this command:
+You can add comment on user@localhost:-$

 ```
 touch ~/.hushlogin